urbanmassage/hata/README.md

 Common HTTP errors to be used with express.js or whatever engine you use.

 ## The name
-Hata means "error" in Arabic (and Turkish!), which is where the name comes from.
+Hata means "error" in Arabic (and Turkish!), which is where the package name comes from.

 ## Features